OHIF/Viewers/platform/docs/docs/platform/services/data/SegmentationService.md

 ### Segmentation Creation

-- `createSegmentationForDisplaySet`: based on a reference displaySet, create a new segmentation.
+- `createEmptyLabelmapForDisplaySetUID`: based on a reference displaySet, create a new segmentation.
 E.g., create a new segmentation based on a CT series
 - `createSegmentationForSEGDisplaySet`: given a segDisplaySet loaded by a sopClassHandler, create a new segmentation
 - `addSegmentationRepresentationToToolGroup`: given the toolGroupId, add the given segmentationId to the toolGroup.